How clustered indexing works

 1. The source peer tells the manager and its target peers that it has rolled a bucket.

 2. The target peers roll their copies of the bucket.

 3. The source peer continues ingesting external data as this process is occurring.
-It indexes the data locally into a new hot bucket and streams the rawdata to a new set of target peers that it gets from the master.
+It indexes the data locally into a new hot bucket and streams the rawdata to a new set of target peers that it gets from the manager.

 4. The new set of target peers receive the rawdata for the new hot bucket from the source peer and store it in local copies of the bucket.
 The targets with designated searchable copies also start creating the necessary index files.

 5. The source peer continues to stream data to the targets until it rolls its next hot bucket.
 And so on.

 How a peer node interacts with a forwarder

 When a peer node gets its data from a forwarder, it processes it in the same way as any indexer getting data from a forwarder.
 However, in a clustering environment, you should ordinarily enable indexer acknowledgment for each forwarder sending data to a peer.
 This protects against loss of data between forwarder and peer and is the only way to ensure end-to-end data fidelity.
 If the forwarder does not get an acknowledgment for a block of data it has sent to a peer, it resends the block.